nizanrosh/okta-aws-cli/README.md

 The cli will prompt for mandatory parameters in case they are not in your user settings.
 - `--version` will display the current version of the app.
 - `whoami` will display the current configured user.

+FYI - The CLI can be executed using the commands `oacli` or `okta-aws-cli`.

 ## :clipboard: User Settings